 What Causes Periods Every Two Weeks?

 Getting a period every two weeks is commonly caused by imbalanced levels of estrogen and progesterone.
-As briefly aforementioned, this frequently occurs during menopause as the ovaries transition into their non-fertile stage, causing drastic fluctuations of key reproductive hormones.
+This frequently occurs during menopause as the ovaries transition into their non-fertile stage, causing drastic fluctuations of key reproductive hormones.

 How to Deal with Periods Every Two Weeks